zionsg/getmail/README.md

 - Copy `.env.example` to `.env` and update the values accordingly.
 This will be read by Docker Compose and the application.
 The file `.env` will not be committed to the repository.
+- Copy `config/local.php.dist` to `config/local.php` to override the application
+  configuration locally.
+The file `config/local.php` will not be committed to the repository.
 - Run `composer install`.
 - To run the application locally:
     + For consistency with production environment, the application should be run